What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Apartment in Myengdong

-This is a relatively small but clean and airy studio apartment, set close to Chungmuro subway station.
+This is a relatively small but clean and airy studio apartment near Chungmuro subway station.
 See availability here!

 Hongdae or Myeongdong?

-If you are visiting Seoul for the first time and are not sure where to stay between Hongdae and Myeongdong, we would recommend staying closer to the city center.
+If you are visiting Seoul for the first time and are unsure where to stay between Hongdae and Myeongdong, we recommend staying closer to the city center.

 Gangnam – the posh area perfect for luxury shopping